Lissy93/dashy/docs/privacy.md

 #### Cloud Backup

 Dashy has an optional End-to-End encrypted [cloud backup feature](https://github.com/Lissy93/dashy/blob/master/docs/backup-restore.md).
-No data is ever transimtted unless you actively enable this feature through the UI.
+No data is ever transmitted unless you actively enable this feature through the UI.

 All data is encrypted before being sent to the backend.
 This is done in [`CloudBackup.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/CloudBackup.js), using [crypto.js](https://github.com/brix/crypto-js)'s AES method, using the users chosen password as the key.
 The data is then sent to a [Cloudflare worker](https://developers.cloudflare.com/workers/learning/how-workers-works) (a platform for running serverless functions), and stored in a [KV](https://developers.cloudflare.com/workers/learning/how-kv-works) data store.